 Medina Ejaz is a DBT/CBT Therapist at the Boston Child Study Center.
 She specializes in Dialectical Behavior Therapy (DBT), DBT-Prolonged Exposure (DBT-PE), DBT-PTSD, and Cognitive Behavior Therapy (CBT).
 She treats children, adolescents and adults with difficulties in emotion regulation, mood and anxiety disorders, complex trauma, and co-occurring suicidal behaviors and non-suicidal self-injury (NSSI).
 Medina is formally trained and certified in Parent-Child Interaction Therapy (PCIT) and carries her Level I and Level II certification in Eye-Movement Desensitization Reprocessing.
 In addition to her certifications, she utilizes CBT, DBT, DBT-PTSD and TF-CBT interventions to support her practice.
-Medina maintains her licensure as a Master Social Worker (LMSW) in the state of New York and is an independently licensed Clinical Social Worker (LICSW) in Massachusetts.
+Medina maintains her licensure as a Master Clinical Social Worker (LCSW) in the state of New York and is an independently licensed Clinical Social Worker (LICSW) in Massachusetts.

 Medina attended The State University at Buffalo where she received her Bachelor of Science in Sociology in 2015 and Master of Social Work in 2017.
 During her collegiate career, Medina fulfilled her role as a Graduate Student Intern at Women and Children’s Hospital, now John R. Oishei Children’s Hospital, where she provided care to new parents with infants in the Neonatal Intensive Care Unit (NICU) and Pediatric Intensive Care Unit (PICU).
 Medina completed her internship at a North Tonawanda City Elementary School, providing in-school social and emotional interventions to at-risk youth.